 For their Easter activity the Young People overwhelmingly opted for a repeat of 2017's visit to AMF Bowling in the Rock, Bury, followed by a meal at the Chinese Buffet.

 The group met at 1.30 pm for a 2 pm start.
-We booked two games on four lanes.
-All activities participated in by the Young People are competitive and by the end the winner and runner-up were announced and presented with a giant Easter egg.
+Karen had booked two games on four lanes.
+All activities participated in by the Young People are competitive.
+At the end of the two games the winner and runner-up were announced and presented with a giant Easter egg.
 All competitors received an Easter egg.
 After the presentation it was a short journey down one floor to the Chinese Buffet.
 Everybody had built up an appetite and the buffet went down well.

-Our gratitude goes to Karen Hall for making the bookings, sending the invites and organising the responses.
+Thanks to Karen for making the bookings, sending the invites and organising the responses.
 Also, thanks to AMF Bowl for helping us to set up the games and the Chinese Bowl.